-Sound can be utilized in the search for authentic civic identities in an age of universal aesthetic qualities.
+The Contraphonic Sound Series was a project that documented cities through sound.
+The project utilized sound in the search for authentic civic identities in an age of universal aesthetic qualities.

-The Sound Series consists of distinct approaches to document the aural city:
+The Sound Series consisted of distinct approaches to document the aural city:

 The Chicago complement to Pittsburgh’s Fourth River series.